Veridise/stellar-auth-macro/access-control-macros/docs/SECURITY.md

 - Verify the correctness of predicate logic
 - Enforce role hierarchies or policy composition
-- Implement direct access control
+- Implement access control primitives itself
 - Prevent misuse of `require_auth()` outside the macro

-It is meant to be a **guardrail**, and not a full-fledged security framework.
+It is meant to be a **guardrail**, and not a full-fledged authorization framework.